Koredotcom/docs/docs/xo/automation/use-cases/alert-tasks.md

 ## View Logs

 You may need to troubleshoot alert tasks.
-In the Kore.ai Bot Builder tool, you can view logged events for configured and published alert tasks that interact with the Kore.ai Bots Platform and third-party applications.
+In the Kore.ai Bot Builder tool, you can view logged events for configured and published alert tasks that interact with the XO Platform and third-party applications.
 The **View Logs** command displays archived log events for each alert task instance that you can use to view the alert task request and the application response.

 In the **Alert Tasks** section, click the **Settings** (gear) icon for the task to view logs for, and then click **View Logs**.
 The **Logs** page for the bot alert task opens.
 <img src="../images/alert-tasks-settings.png" alt="alert tasks settings" title="alert tasks settings" style="border: 1px solid gray; zoom:75%;">